-At this exact moment (and I know because I just counted them), we have 65 colours, comprising a mixture of smooth, textured and printed leathers.
+At this exact moment (and I know because I just counted them), we have 95 colours (more coming March 2020) comprising a mixture of smooth, textured and printed leathers.

 The very first question we ask with reference to colour (when a client is struggling) is usually is what colour is your horse - maybe not surprisingly in an era where matchy-matchy is of as much importance as the brand of your hat.

 For example, for those with a red horse we suggest steering clear of reds, pinks, yellows and some more orangey browns (depending on the level of gingerness or strawberryness), for obvious reasons.
 We then ask about breeches and the colour or colours preferred.
 I personally favour dark colours and for no more reason that anything else would be filthy in minutes and no, I rarely would consider white jeans.

 Fortunately, it’s rare to find a client who wears all colours of the rainbow, which, in truth, would be a bit of a stab in the dark but find below a mini guide to our colour rules – feel free to bend them as much as required!

 Black is black and there are no levels of black, however, there are textures and glosses to mix it up all nicely to produce an equally beautiful boot with some unique touches.
 Black is chosen more often than you’d imagine and is second only to light natural tan in our colour chart.
 Is universally accepted as a colour that can be worn with any shade of horse or riding outfit.